elixir-circuits/circuits_gpio/README.md

 For help specifically with `elixir_ale`, you may also find help on the nerves channel on the [elixir-lang Slack](https://elixir-slackin.herokuapp.com/).
 Many [Nerves](http://nerves-project.org) users also use `elixir_ale`.

-### Why isn't elixir_ale a NIF?

-While `elixir_ale` should never crash, it's hard to guarantee that weird conditions on the I2C or SPI buses wouldn't hang the Erlang VM. `elixir_ale` errors on the side of safety of the VM.

 ### I tried turning on and off a GPIO as fast as I could.
 Why was it slow?